 We have new tools and improvements in the medical management of this epidemic, compared to previous Ebola epidemics, such as new developmental treatments; a vaccine that has given indications of being effective; Ebola treatment centres are more open and accessible for the families of patients; and provision of a higher level of supportive care.

-However, nearly a year into the outbreak, the situation in the Ebola-affected areas of DRC is deteriorating and the number of Ebola cases continues to increase: more than 2,500 cases and more than 1,700 confirmed deaths have been reported to date.
+However, a year into the outbreak, the situation in the Ebola-affected areas of DRC is deteriorating and the number of Ebola cases continues to increase: more than 2,700 cases and more than 1,800 confirmed deaths have been reported to date.

-Many people continue to die in the community – either at home or in general healthcare facilities – and significant numbers of new confirmed cases cannot be traced to an existing contact with Ebola.
+Many people continue to die in the community – either at home or in general healthcare facilities – and half of new confirmed cases cannot be traced to an existing contact with Ebola.

 Community mistrust and attacks on responders